xacy/fleche/README.md

 ##Todo
 * Integration with firebase to persists the data
 * Poule rules component
+  * Set fencers number per Standing in the group
-* Poule group visualization
+  * Set fencers number per Club in the group
-* Poule encounters
+* Basic poule matching
 * Printing css

 ##Done